 Besides, some metadata descriptors are added to ensure that all characteristics can either be describes using a spherical or a Cartesian coordinate system.

-Draft revision of ecommendation ITU-R BS.2094-0 Doc.
+Draft revision of Recommendation ITU-R BS.2094-0 Doc.
 6/135

 Common definitions for the audio definition model